lodegaard/fagdag-openssl-ca/Readme.md

 This is a lot simpler, since it is only used to create signing request.

 We need information here about what to sign, such as a DNS name or an IP address.

+## Setp 4 - Try it out
+To create a chain file, simple cat all the certificates you want into a single file.

+Start a server with the chain file and a key, then try to connect to it.